 LUKOIL Group has proved hydrocarbon reserves in six countries.
 The majority of the proved reserves is conventional, providing the Company a significant competitive advantage that ensures lower development and production costs per barrel.

 Concentrated mainly in West Siberia, 90% of the Group's proved hydrocarbon reserves are located in Russia.
-Offshore fields and high-viscosity oil account for approximately 14% of the proved reserves.
-Half of LUKOIL's international proved reserves are in Uzbekistan, where the Company actively develops its gas projects.
+Offshore fields and high-viscosity oil account for approximately 13% of the proved reserves.
+Almost half of LUKOIL's international proved reserves are in Uzbekistan, where the Company actively develops its gas projects.

 61% of the Company's proved hydrocarbon reserves have been classified as developed, in that they can be extracted from existing wells using currently available technologies and equipment.

 At the end of 2019, the Group held 539 licenses in Russia, with 90% of them granting hydrocarbon exploration and production rights.
 The average remaining validity of these licenses was 30 years.